Creating Your Own Choir: A Choral Experiment with Kits AI

 Adding a voice to convert with on Kits AI

-1. Selecting Vocalists: With the new roll-out of Kits Verified Voices and the Kits Earn program, I was eager to check out what these new vocalists had to offer.
+1. Selecting Vocalists: With the new roll-out of Kits Community Voices and the Kits Earn program, I was eager to check out what these new vocalists had to offer.
 By participating in Kits Earn, artists can upload their voice models and earn revenue whenever their models are used, creating new income streams and ensuring the talent behind the voices is recognized and rewarded.
 In a time where many companies demonstrate complete disregard by training their models without an artist’s consent, investing in ethical AI facilitates a sustainable creative ecosystem and provides peace of mind at a time when there is an understandable paranoia reverberating throughout the artistic community.

 Verified Voice tab on Kits AI